Francmho/ITransition-Task-3-Dice-Game/README.md

 ## Introduction

-Welcome to the Dice Game!
-This is a general non-transitive dice game where players choose their own dice configurations and play with the computer.
-The dice can have any number of faces and the game is designed to highlight the non-transitive nature of dice (i.e., one die beats another, but loses to a third).
-The goal is to make the game both challenging and fair, where players cannot always select the highest value.
+Welcome to the General Non-Transitive Dice Game!
+In this game, players select dice with different faces and compete against the computer.
+The unique feature of this game is the non-transitive nature of the dice – one die may beat another, but lose to a third.
+This makes the game both fair and strategic.

 ## Features

-- 🎲 Dice throws for both player and computer.
+- 🎲 Dice Throws: Both player and computer take turns rolling the dice.
-- 🔢 Add your number modulo 6 for fair gameplay.
+- 🔢 Modulo 6 for Fair Gameplay: Dice rolls are processed with modulo 6 for balanced gameplay.
-- 🧠 Play against a smart AI.
+- 🧠 AI Opponent: Play against a smart AI that randomly selects dice and rolls them.
-- ❓ Interactive help and exit options.
+- ❓ Interactive Help: View probabilities for winning against different dice combinations.
-- 🕹️ Fun for all ages!
+- 🕹️ Fun for All Ages: A simple yet challenging dice game with a strategic twist.

 ## Installation